gabrieldansereau/juliacon-2020-poster/submission.md

 examples of bioclimatic data visualization and species distribution modelling.
 It is aimed at ecologists and biogeographers in the Julia community, as well as all scientists working with spatial data.

-**Notes**:
-- Type system:
-  - layer --> grid with data of any type, bounding spatial coordinates
-  - Predictor vs Response
-- Methods
-  - Overloads from Base
-  - Access a normal 2D-Arrays, either on grid position or coordinates, for single values or ranges
-  - Easy assignment of values for Responses based on coordinates
-- Bioclimatic Data
-  - WorldClim 2.0 integration, layers for all variables, based on coordinates range.
-Ease of cropping
-- Plotting
-  - Recipes & functions for visualization (heatmap), or representing important features (density, histogram), scatter plots comparing variables

-- Base type to be reused by packages implementing species distribution models
-- SDMs by default work on continuous ranges, hence for need for grid-like integration

-- Other interesting features
-  - Missing data handling
-  - Coarsening

-**Scoring Criterias**:
-1. Applicability to the Julia Community
-2. Contributions to the community
-3. Clarity
-4. Significance to the community
-5. Topic diversity
-6. Soundness
-7. Classification